redox-os/book/src/developer-faq.md

 ### I have a merge request with many commits, should I squash them after merge?

-If they don't have relevant informaiton on titles, yes.
+If they don't have relevant information in the titles, yes.

 ### Should I delete my branch after merge?